wernerjoss/grav-plugin-fullcalendar/README.md

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/fullcalendar/fullcalendar.yaml` to `user/config/plugins/fullcalendar.yaml` and only edit that copy.
+Note that if you use the admin plugin, the file with your configuration, named fullcalendar.yaml will be saved in the `user/config/plugins/` folder once the configuration is saved in the admin.

 Here is the default configuration and an explanation of available options: